-There will be a protest at the Hotel Bel-Air on FRIDAY, OCTOBER 14th, likely starting at 4 pm, but possibly earlier.
+There will be a protest at the Hotel Bel-Air on FRIDAY, generic viagra clinic OCTOBER 14th, cialis usa viagra likely starting at 4 pm, treatment but possibly earlier.
 Expect traffic on Sunset between Stone Canyon and Beverly Glen to be more difficult than usual during Friday rush hour.

 Here’s the link to additional information from the Bel-Air Association.

 Additionally, Beverly Glen will be completely closed between Ventura Blvd and Mulholland Blvd on Saturday, October 15th and Sunday, October 16th from 6 am to 6 pm for resurfacing.
 Expect additional delays around Mulholland as people will have to be diverted to the east and west.

 Thanks for your patience with these issues.
 We will bring you additional information as soon as we access it.

 I have received a very large power point presentation from Metro that updates the community on the improvements to the 405.
 It’s 62 pages total and I was not able to post the whole thing here.
 If you are interested in the whole document (10 MB), cialis buy decease please e-mail email@example.com and I’ll send it to you.